mehdi-aouadi/mehdi-aouadi.github.io/_posts/2019-07-20-software-engineering-reading-list.md

 <br>

 I had the chance to review a pre-publication copy of this book.
 Steve shares **practical techniques to effectively implement Agile methodologies and avoid the classic pitfalls**.
-He also gives concrete examples and statistics he gathered from his experiences where he assisted companies to set up "effective" Agile environments.
+He also gives concrete examples and statistics he gathered from his experiences where he assisted companies to set up **effective Agile environments**.
 The final version will be published on August 2019 and my name will be in the acknowledgments section!
 Before reading this book, I would recommend to watch [Marting Fowler's presentation at Agile Australia 2018](https://youtu.be/G_y2pNj0zZg){:target="_blank"} where he reflects on Agile’s journey to become a mainstream methodology.